-A relative of the nettle, the aluminum plant is a lush houseplant.
+A relative of the nettle, the aluminum plant is a lush house plant or a lovely low-lying plant in the subtropics.
 This evergreen perennial is admired for its silver and green foliage.

 While it can be slightly finicky about its environment, it’s generally an easy grower.
-Tropical by nature, it prefers warmer climates and higher humidity.
+A tropical plant by nature, it prefers warmer climates and higher humidity.
 But don’t let that finicky nature dissuade you from growing it!

-You’ll love the look of this perennial plant in your home, and believe me, it’s worth the effort.
+You’ll love the look of this perennial plant in your home or in your garden, and believe me, it’s worth the effort.
 So let’s talk Pilea cadierei, the aluminum plant!

 - Monterey Take Down Garden Spray